jianzhi-1/cs262a/openrlhf.md

 ### What is the problem being solved?

-Ability to train reinforcement learning with human feedback (RLHF) models with sizes greater than that of a device.
+The problem is to be able to train reinforcement learning with human feedback (RLHF) models with sizes greater than that of a single GPU device.
+This is different from other machine learning fields because RLHF typically has four component models (actor, critic, reward, reference) which poses coordination challenges.

-4 component models (actor, critic, reward, reference) must be allocated across multiple GPUs due to memory limit of GPU (< 80 GB).

 ### How was this problem solved previously?

-Previously, 4 component models (actor, critic, reward, reference) colocated within a single device.
+Prior efforts, such as Transformer Reinforcement Learning (TRL), ColossalChat, DeepSpeed-Chat, colocate the four component models within a single device.

-Merge actor-critic (at the application level).
-However, this requires changes to the model.
-Limited.
+TRL also attempted merging the actor and critic models (basically restricting the family of models).
+However, this requires changes to the model and also limits performance.

 ### What is the main idea?

-Redesigns model scheduling using Ray, vLLM and DeepSpeed, enabling training of models beyond 70 billion parameters.
-Integrates with Hugging Face Transformers, mixture of experts.

-4 component models (actor, critic, reward, reference) must be allocated across multiple GPUs due to memory limit of GPU (< 80 GB).
-Use Ray for model placement and fine-grained orchestration.
-Scheduler design allows flexible model merging and offloading strategies.
+The goal is to allocate the four component models across multiple GPUs efficiently.
+The model scheduling is done using Ray, which does model placement and fine-grained orchestration (3.1). vLLM is used for efficient LLM inference and serving, and achieves faster generation than predecessor HydridEngine.
+DeepSpeed and Ray also does model merging and offloading strategies.
+Ray avoids excessive model splitting and model weights offloading, thus saving on GPU memory and reducing communication overhead.

 ### What are the key results?

-Can do RLHF training of models with over 70B parameeters, by distributing models across GPUs via Ray and optimising efficiency leveraging vLLM.
-Implements multiple alignment algorithms.
-Seamless integration with HuggingFace provides out-of-the-box usability.

-Lower latency than DSChat (Table 2),
-Analysis is that vLLM allows faster generation than predecessor Hybrid Engine.
-Ray avoids excessive model splitting and model weights offloading -> saves GPU memory and reduces communication overhead.
+OpenRLHF can do RLHF training for models with over 70B parameters.
+It achieves lower latency than the state-of-the-art DSChat (Table 2).
+The project also implements the popular alignment algorithms (RLHF DPO, rejection sampling) and integrates with Hugging Face Transformers, mixture of experts etc.

 ### What are the main limitations of this paper?

-The main innovation seems to be using vLLM and Ray.
+The project's benefits seem to derive very much from Ray and vLLM and does not seem to have novel optimisations that added significant improvement.
+It also felt like the idea of the project lies in linking Ray and vLLM together.
+Perhaps the identification of the problem and the choice of these two major technologies is the difficult part?

 ### Why did this paper have an impact?

-Easy to use.
+The project is open-sourced and is easy to experiment with/use due to its comprehensive set of initial alignment policies and integration with Hugging Face.